Your research identity consists of a number of elements that together represent you as a researcher. These elements include:

-As you pursue opportunities at different organisations and institutions around the world throughout your career, you can ensure that all of your research outputs are still attributed correctly to you and that your work can be found by others.
+As you pursue opportunities at different institutions throughout your career, you can ensure that all of your research outputs are still attributed correctly to you and that your work can be found by others.

 Improve Administrative Efficiency

 Institutions, publishers and funders expect to be able to make use of authors' unique identifiers in their workflows, reducing the amount of repetitive biographical information required when you submit your CV or manuscripts for publication.
 For example, you can auto-populate details listed in your ORCID into ARC funding applications.

 Improve Research Impact